CircuitBreaker88/MotionFunding/doc/dnsseed-policy.md

 As such, DNS seeds must be run by entities which have some minimum level of trust within the MOTION community.

-Other implementations of MOTION software may also use the same seeds and may be more exposed.
+Other implementations of Motion software may also use the same seeds and may be more exposed.
 In light of this exposure this document establishes some basic expectations for the expectations for the operation of dnsseeds.